mui/mui-x/docs/src/pages/components/data-grid/editing/editing.md

 ### Client-side validation

-Follow the following steps to validate the value in the cells.
+Follow the following steps to validate the value in the cells:

 - Set the event handler `onEditCellChange`.
 It's invoked when a change is triggered by the edit input component.
 - Set the event handler `onEditCellChangeCommitted` to validate or persist the new value.
 This handler is invoked when an end-user requests a change to be committed and before the cell reverts to view mode.